-GBSB Global Business School is part of the Erasmus+ Programme, both on student and staff mobility as well as for participation in Erasmus funded projects.
-By participating in the Erasmus+ programme GBSB Global Business School undertakes to further develop the institution and contribute to the objectives of the inclusive European Education Area and the Digital Education Action Plan 2021-2027.
+GBSB Global Business School is part of the Erasmus+ Program both for student and staff mobility and for applicant participation in Erasmus funded projects.
+By participating in the Erasmus+ program, GBSB Global Business School is committed to developing the Institution and contributing to the objectives of the inclusive European Education Area and the Digital Education Action Plan 2021-2027.

-GBSB Global graduates can also gain their first work experience abroad immediately after graduation and within a period of 12 months after obtaining their degree, in Europe or the possibility to travel beyond the borders of the European Union to countries associated with the Erasmus+ programme.
+GBSB Global graduates can gain their first work experience in Europe immediately after graduation, within a period of 12 months after obtaining their degree.
+They can also travel beyond the borders of the European Union to countries associated with the Erasmus+ program.

-On top of student opportunities, the Erasmus+ programme also provides the opportunity to all full-time faculty and staff to materialize funded mobilities for teaching or training abroad.
+In addition to opportunities for students, the Erasmus+ program also offers full-time faculty and staff the opportunity to realize funded mobilities for teaching or training abroad.

 GBSB GlobaL & Erasmus+

-GBSB Global has already established cooperation in the Erasmus+ Framework with HEIs in the following countries:
+In the framework of Erasmus+, GBSB Global has already established cooperation with higher education institutions in the following countries:

 Albania, Croatia, France, Georgia, Italy, Spain, Turkey

-To learn more about updated list of institutions for student/staff mobility opportunities along with the agreed study areas/program of studies with a signed inter-institutional agreement please contact the International Office at email@example.com
+To learn more about the updated list of institutions for student/staff mobility opportunities and the fields/programs of study that have been agreed upon through an inter-institutional agreement, please contact the International Office at email@example.com

-GBSB Global supports incoming and outgoing exchanges for students at all cycles of study (Bachelor and Master level) within EU Member States and third countries associated to the Erasmus+ Programme.
+GBSB Global supports incoming and outgoing student exchanges at all levels of study (undergraduate and graduate) between EU Member States and third countries associated to the Erasmus+ program.